jankarikiduniya/MentionBot/Readme.md

     <a href="https://pypi.org/project/Telethon/"> <img src="https://img.shields.io/pypi/v/telethon?color=yellow&label=telethon&logo=python&logoColor=green&style=for-the-badge" /></a>
 </p>

-> ⭐️ Thanks to everyone for using Asad Alexa, That is the greatest pleasure we have !
+> ⭐️ Thanks to everyone for using Aceng Project, That is the greatest pleasure we have !

-## Avaiilable on Telegram as [@AsadSupport](https://t.me/Alexa_MentionBot)
+## Avaiilable on Telegram as [@aerosfams](https://t.me/Alexa_MentionBot)

 ## ✨ Easy To Deploy Direct In Repo✨